How Do I Use Teaming with IntelŽ Advanced Network Services (IntelŽ ANS)?

 Some advanced features, including hardware offloading, are automatically disabled when non-Intel adapters are team members to assure a common feature set.

-TOE (TCP Offload Engine) enabled devices cannot be added to a team and do not display in the list of available adapters.
+Devices with TCP Offload Engine (TOE) enabled cannot be added to a team and do not display in the list of available adapters.

 Reboot the server.